-As an ACP, you will be required to demonstrate core capabilities across the four pillars of advanced practice applied to your own specialty, sector or setting.
-The programme has modules mapped to the four pillars of advanced clinical practice and the individual capabilities within each pillar in order for you to do so.
-Three of the four pillars (Leadership and management, Education, and Research) correspond to the following modules: Professional Leadership', 'Leading and Evaluating Learning in Healthcare Practice', 'Foundations in Research Methods and Data Analysis' and "Advanced Practice Dissertation", and you will be expected to apply the learning from these core capabilities to your specialty, sector or setting.
+As an ACP apprentice, you will be required to demonstrate core capabilities across the four pillars of advanced practice applied to your specialty, sector or setting.
+The programme has modules mapped to the four pillars of advanced clinical practice as set out in the knowledge, skills and behaviours of the apprenticeship standard.
+Three of the four pillars (Clinical leadership, Education, and Research) correspond to the following modules: Professional Leadership', 'Leading and Evaluating Learning in Healthcare Practice', 'Foundations in Research Methods and Data Analysis' and "Advanced Practice Dissertation", and you will be expected to apply the learning from these core capabilities to your speciality, sector or setting.

 The MPFACP states that in addition to being able to demonstrate and apply the core capabilities across the four pillars, it is 'essential' that those working at an advanced clinical practice level have developed and are able to evidence specialist clinical competencies (i.e. knowledge, skills and values and attitudes) applicable to their speciality, sector or setting.
-As such, this programme has been designed with half (90 credits) of the credits being acquired through dedicated clinical and elective modules.
-The "Advanced Clinical Assessment, Critical Thinking and Diagnostic Reasoning across the Lifespan" and for those practitioners who are in roles in which they are eligible/required to prescribe "Independent and Supplementary Non-Medical Prescribing (V300)" modules; further develop the core capabilities which you will be expected to apply to your specialty, sector or setting.
-In addition, through the elective module and the Advanced Clinical Practice Portfolio, you will have the opportunity to develop and evidence your specialist clinical competence within your specialty, sector or setting.
+As such this programme has been designed with just over half (95 credits) of the credits being acquired through dedicated clinical modules.
+The "Advanced Clinical Assessment, Critical Thinking and Diagnostic Reasoning across the Lifespan" and for those practitioners who are in roles in which they are eligible/required to prescribe "Independent and Supplementary Non-Medical Prescribing (V300)" modules further develop the core capabilities which you will be expected to apply to your specialty, sector or setting.
+In addition, through the Advanced Clinical competence within your specialty, sector or setting.
+Moreover, with preparation and support throughout your programme, the final EPA is your opportunity to demonstrate the integration of knowledge, skills and behaviours you have developed over the course of the programme in relation to the Advanced Clinical Practitioner Apprenticeship Standard.

-It is acknowledged that the MSc Advanced Clinical Practice programme will provide you with the framework and the underpinning theoretical knowledge, skills and behaviours to become a confident and competent ACP, therefore additionally a significant proportion of your learning and consolidation of learning will occur in clinical practice.
-In order to evidence that you have achieved the core capabilities and specialty specific competencies you will be required to evidence a minimum of 500 hours of supervised clinical practice which is designed to prepare you as an advanced clinical practitioner.
+It is acknowledged that the MSc Advanced Clinical Practice (Apprenticeship) programme will provide you with the framework and the underpinning theoretical knowledge, skills and behaviours to become a confident and competent ACP, therefore additionally a significant proportion of your learning and consolidation of learning will occur in clinical practice.
+In order to evidence that you have achieved the core capabilities and specialty specific competencies you will be required to complete a minimum of 500 hours of supervised clinical practice which is designed to prepare you as an advanced clinical practitioner.